 What kind of new action do you want to launch?
 At this point, a rough idea is OK: you don’t need a detailed plan.
 However, you should start looking through the literature in the area.
 You’ll eventually need to provide a detailed plan for the action, and also provide some evidence that it could work: e.g., that it has been tried elsewhere and been successful.

 Roughly what resources (people, money, time, space, etc.) will be needed for the action?
-Be careful not to underestimate: you’ll lose credibility later on if you approach a partner organization and haven’t been realisitic about what resources are required.
+Be careful not to underestimate: you’ll lose credibility later on if you approach a partner organization and haven’t been realisitic about what's required.
 Also, think about how you’ll recruit participants from the population you’re trying to reach.

 Initial organization to engage

 Identify at least one organization that could be a potential partner for your action.
 Why does the organization seem appropriate?
 Who will you contact there?
-It’s a good idea to read the organization’s mission statement to see if your project is consistent with it.
+Be sure to read the organization’s mission statement to see if your project is consistent with it.

 Site Index |